Lauragra/Office-Add-in-Commands-Samples/AutoOpenTaskpane/automatically-open-a-task-pane-with-a-document.md

     </Action>

+### Tag a document to automatically open a task pane

-#### 2.-Tagging a document to trigger auto-open
+Tag the document to trigger the autoopen feature in one of two ways.
-To trigger auto-open a document must be appropriately tagged.
-Documents that are not tagged will not trigger auto-open.
-You can tag a document in 2 main ways, choose the one that makes the most sense for your scenario:

-##### Client side
+#### Tag the document on the client side
-Set the ***Office.AutoShowTaskpaneWithDocument*** setting to ***true*** using Office.js.
-Use this method if you need to tag the document as part of your add-in interaction (E.g. as soon as the user creates a binding, or clicks on a UI affordance on your add-in to indicate they want the pane to auto-open)
+Use the Office.js [settings.set](https://dev.office.com/reference/add-ins/shared/settings.set) method to set **Office.AutoShowTaskpaneWithDocument** to **true**, as shown in the following example.
+Use this method if you need to tag the document as part of your add-in interaction (for example, as soon as the user creates a binding, or chooses an option to indicate that they want the pane to open automatically).

     Office.context.document.settings.set("Office.AutoShowTaskpaneWithDocument", true);
     Office.context.document.settings.saveAsync();

-##### Via Open XML
+#### Use Open XML to tag the document
-You can use Open XML to create or modify a document and add the appropriate Open Office XML markup that implements auto-open.
-A sample to show how to do this is at [Office-OOXML-EmbedAddin](https://github.com/OfficeDev/Office-OOXML-EmbedAddin).
-Here is some information you need to implement your own auto-open solution with Open XML.
+You can use Open XML to create or modify a document and add the appropriate Open Office XML markup to trigger the autoopen feature.
+For a sample that shows you how to do this, see [Office-OOXML-EmbedAddin](https://github.com/OfficeDev/Office-OOXML-EmbedAddin).

-There are two Open XML parts that need to be added to the document.
+Add two Open XML parts to the document:

-First, is a webextension part.
-The following is an example:
+- A webextension part
+- A task pane part

+##### webextension part
+The following example shows how to add the webextension part.

     <we:webextension xmlns:we="http://schemas.microsoft.com/office/webextensions/webextension/2010/11" id="[ADD-IN ID PER MANIFEST]">
       <we:reference id="[GUID or Office Store asset ID]" version="[your add-in version]" store="[Pointer to store or catalog]" storeType="[Store or catalog type]"/>